stassa/louise/README.md

 free to load and run the examples in that directory to better familiarise yourself with Louise's functionality.

-### Running the examples in Swi-Prolog
+### Running the examples in SWI-Prolog

-Swi-Prolog is a popular, free and open-source Prolog interpreter and development environment.
-Louise was written for Swi-Prolog.
-To run the examples in this section you will need to install Swi-Prolog.
-You can download Swi-Prolog from the following URL:
+SWI-Prolog is a popular, free and open-source Prolog interpreter and development environment.
+Louise was written for SWI-Prolog.
+To run the examples in this section you will need to install SWI-Prolog.
+You can download SWI-Prolog from the following URL:

 [https://www.swi-prolog.org/Download.html](https://www.swi-prolog.org/Download.html)